 My husband started with a water heater box.
 He taped his box and then cut out his design.
 He took extra cardboard and made a tail and windshield as well.
 We then had Sarah paint the tail and windshield black to start with.

 We next tried spray paint to see if that would cover the car but we realized it would soak in too much and didn't work very well.
 We realized tempura paint would be safest for our daughter to "paint it herself" and then we'd go back over it with house paint, which is what it really needed to cover it and make it red like she wanted.
+Black paper plates were used to make wheels and red circles spray painted on the back for tail lights along with white plastic bowls for headlights on her friend's car.

 Since my daughters car was red we had to come up with another way to make a tail light to show.
 I used empty applesauce cups and cut red construction paper circles to glue in them.
 I then hot glued them to the back of her car to be her tail lights.